AWS Solutions Architect Associate Practice Test

 1 / 20

-What is the role of AWS WAF?
+What is the main purpose of AWS VPC?

 Get further explanation with Examzify DeepDiveBeta